-(8) Duty
+(6) Duty

-Any task that a crew member performs for the operator, including, flight duty, administrative work, training, positioning and standby when it is likely to induce fatigue.
+Any task that flight or cabin crew personnel are required by the operator to perform, including, for example, flight duty, administrative work, training, and positioning and standby when it is likely to induce fatigue.

-(9) Duty Period
+(7) Duty period

-A period which starts when a crew member is required by the operator to report for or to commence a duty and ends when that person is free from all duties.
+A period which starts when flight or cabin crew personnel are required by the operator to report for or to commence a duty and ends when that person is free from all duties.